markjconlon/financialBlog/_posts/2024-10-07-whats-in-my-rrsp.md

 tags: [rrsp,investing,saving,taxes]
 published: true
 description: A journey through the holdings over a decade in my RRSP
+toc: true
 ---

 ## Starting Out
 Like most people my first foray into opening an RRSP to save for retirement came in the form of a mutual fund.
 Unfortunately, that mutual fund did not seem to perform well and I simply let it ride.
-That account was active for around 5 years until I closed it in 2021.
+That account was active for around 4 years until I closed it in 2021.

 ## DIY
 My first step into DIY investing was through a robo-advisor using the TFSA account type.
 I started out with an 8 out of 10 risk rating.
 A few months later I learned that during my 20s is the time to go as equity heavy as possible.
 In robo-advisor terms that meant to up the risk rating to 10 out of 10. *Side note* most robo-advisor offerings have the ability to go 100% equities if you reach out to support (typically the 10 out of 10 risk tolerance rating still leaves you  with some bonds, gold and/or treasuries).